 Start the drum roll, because the time has arrived to deliver training that you can be confident will benefit both employees and the business.
 But this is still not the time to relax.
 Because your training needs to be engaging, accessible, convenient, and suited to your target audience if it’s going to be effective.

-Depending on who you’re training, and what skills and knowledge they need to learn, you might consider eLearning.
-With the help of a powerful Learning Management System (LMS), you can tailor learning content, design, and delivery to suit your learners.
+Depending on who you’re training and what skills and knowledge they need to learn, you might consider eLearning.
+With the help of an LMS, you can tailor learning content, design, and delivery to suit your learners.

 Learners will be able to access bite-sized chunks of learning, like infographics and short videos, via their mobile phones.
 This means learning what they need, when they need, just in time!